ArnaudFelin/ClickLearn_DSTI_Project/README.md

 ### Models

 We have trained a whale sound classifier and a dolphin sound classifier.
-Detailed steps can be found in the notebooks inside this repository
+Detailed steps can be found in the notebooks inside this folder

 ### Sound Processing